prabuw/prabuw.com-old/content/posts/hangman-and-finite-state-machines.md

 - To transition from one state to another, a valid event must be sent.
     - For example, if the state machine is in the `red` state.
 An event of type `GO` will trigger the transition to the `green` state.
 An event of type `STOP` will be ignored.

-A real traffic light is fare more complexed.
+A real traffic light is far more complexed.
 It contains a lot more states and events.

 ##### So what?